-For fishers the lake offers a great selection.
-Lake trout are perhaps the most sought after sportfish in Gull Lake and a natural population of lake trout remain in the lake.
+For fishing enthusiasts, the lake offers a great selection.
+Lake trout is perhaps the most sought-after sportfish in Gull Lake and a natural population of lake trout remain in the lake.
 Fishing is best during the winter ice fishing season and holds until just after ice off.
 Gull Lake also offers both smallmouth and largemouth bass.
 There is plenty of fine bass structure found around the big lake and anglers should work the weedy bays, the rocky drop offs or even the man-made structures such as boat docks.

-Home to the Gull Lake Cottagers’ Association you can find more information here.
+Home to the Gull Lake Cottagers’ Association you can find more information here